RyXeleron/ExecStats/README.md

 31. **Nyx V2.2**
     - **Status**: Working, Ratted.
-    - **Details**: Nyx is a newly released external executor, it was recently exposed for being a rat, owner was a skid exposed by J. Burger and Quvings.
+    - **Details**: Nyx is a newly released external executor, it was recently exposed for being a rat, owner was a skid exposed by J. Burger and Quivings.
     - **Supports**: PC

 32. **Nexar X**